-The Supreme Court of Virginia ruled 4-3 on Friday to overturn Virginia’s mid-decade redistricting referendum after finding the effort unconstitutional.
+The Supreme Court of Virginia ruled 4-3 Friday morning to overturn Virginia’s mid-decade redistricting referendum after finding the effort unconstitutional.

 In the opinion, written by Justice D. Arthur Kelsey, the high court found that the legislative process employed to advance the redistricting referendum violated Article XII, Section 1, of the state constitution.
 It said that the constitutional violation “incurably taints the resulting referendum vote and nullifies its legal efficacy.”